Outright

 Outright was an accounting and bookkeeping software application that assists small businesses and sole proprietors with managing their business's income and expenses.
-In May 2022, GoDaddy announced the software would be discontinued on June 18, 2022.

 The software also provided means to organize and categorize expenses for filing a United States Schedule C tax return.
 It was acquired by GoDaddy in 2012 for approximately $20 million and had been rebranded as GoDaddy Online Bookkeeping.
+In May 2022, GoDaddy announced the software would be discontinued on June 18, 2022.

 History

 Kevin Reeth and Ben Curren worked together at Intuit in 2006 and then later at a web-application firm called Esomnie LLC.
 As a Product Manager and Software Engineer respectively, the two were heavily involved in the development and marketing of Quicken products.

 Curren and Reeth had become increasingly frustrated with the complexity of doing taxes for small businesses, so in 2008 they founded a company and website called BootStrap.
 The Website was renamed Outright just a few months after launch, though it continues to be operated by BootStrap, Inc.